colyseus/command/README.md

 **Why?**

-- Models ([`@colyseus/schema`](https://github.com/colyseus/schema)) should contain only data, no logic.
+- Models ([`@colyseus/schema`](https://github.com/colyseus/schema)) should contain only data, without game logic.
-- Game Rooms should act as a Controller, and contain only glue code between data sent by the
+- Rooms should have a little code as possible, and forward actions to other structures

 **Inspiration:**